 “No, we will not pressure the development team to reduce the estimate.
 You need to trust the team.
 If you do not have enough funding consider deprioritsing some features.”“No, the team will not work every weekend between now and Christmas.
 We only work at a sustainable pace.
 If your project is critical let’s collaborate with other stakeholders to have your features prioritised appropriately.”“No, we will not throw more “resources” at the problem.
 Nine women cannot make a baby in one month!”“No, you cannot “buy” teams.
 If your Epic is important to the company you will need to have it prioritised accordingly.”“Yes, the plan has changed.
 We have learnt more about your needs.”“Yes, the plan has changed.
 We have been unable to get time with the business feature owner.
 If this is important to you, you will make the right people available to support the team.”

 (Just writing this list has reinforced for me again the importance of training everyone - including your business stakeholders and the other technology groups you work with.)

 If you are fighting on the front line every day, it is difficult to also find the time and energy to be the facilitator of train ceremonies and the champion of continuous improvement.
-I was trading notes on this conundrum recently with my friend and colleague +Mark Richards and we reached the following conclusion:
+I was trading notes on this conundrum recently with a colleague and we reached the following conclusion:

 In large enterprises where agile is starting out and the people on your first agile release trains are in the minority and traditional mindsets are the norm, splitting the RTE role into two may well be a better place to start for the sanity of the RTE and those who are dependent on him or her.